 Inside the museum are details about Hurricane Hazel’s storm tracker in the Atlantic.
 As well, Hazel makes an appearance in the museum’s pop-up exhibit, “Loop Through History.”
 It’s featured on sign number two, out of 25, which are situated around Wrightsville Beach’s most popular fitness area, The Loop.

 The exhibit started in 2016 around the 2.45-mile stretch to help passersby learn more about the island.
 “Weekends are high traffic, when we expect the most people to see it,” Flagler asserts.
 “We estimate a minimum of 1,500 people see the signs each year.”

-The exhibit is showcased eight weekends annually, and 2019 will be no exception.
+The exhibit is showcased eight weekends annually, and this year will be no exception.
 Participants should set aside an hour to walk around the Loop to see all the signs.

 Donna Starling, a museum board member for Wrightsville Beach, developed the exhibit with one idea in mind: to bring history out to the people.
 Also, it was a way to think outside the box.

 “Everyone is free to learn and take their time and walk it,” Starling exclaims.
 “Sometimes, it’s intimidating, coming off the beach with sandy feet.
 You feel like, Oh, I don’t want to go into the museum.
 But, [on the Loop], whether you’re in tennis shoes and shorts, or in a bathing suit and flip-flops, you can enjoy the history of Wrightsville Beach.”